CellFateNucOrg/ChIP_seq_data_GEO/README.md

 #SBATCH --array=2-3%1
                   ^ ^
                   1 2
 Modify 1 with the number of datasets which you have in the SRR_names.csv, plus 1 Modify 2 with the number of cores which you want to use.
 More cores, faster results.
 But be reasonable and a good citizen, 10 is a good number.
+Modify the email address to yours in
+#SBATCH --mail-user=peter.meister@izb.unibe.ch

 All set?
 Run with sbatch looper.sh
+The scripts outputs an enrichment (normalized RPM IP - normalized RPM input; in the enrichment folder, bw format), plus a normalized bw for IP and input (for checking purposes)